2020-2021 Native American Council Members

 Fun Facts: Selected as a College of Liberal Arts Alumni Fellow

 Kelly Clougher, Ph.D.

-Title and Department: Assistant Director for Outreach, University Counseling Services
+Title and Department: Associate Director for Outreach Services and Embedded Programs, University Counseling Services

 Education: Ball State University, Ph.D. in Counseling Psychology